rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 == Upgrade Notice ==

 = 7.3.10 =
-🚀 Recommended Upgrade 🚀 For users on v7.2.x or older, it'll amp up your plugin experience with better product filtering.
+Recommended Upgrade.
+For users on v7.2.x or older, it'll amp up your plugin experience with better product filtering.
 Some tweaks may be needed in your current feed settings/filters, so give 'em a check after switching to this version for smooth sailing. 😎🔧